Linet-a/alx-low_level_programming/README.md

 # alx-low_level_programming
 C programming
-This is Alx project on C programming
+A readme on Alx project on C programming